-- A Member State should not decide to lift the travel restrictions for non-listed third countries before this has been decided in a coordinated manner. - Residents of Andorra, Monaco, San Marino and the Vatican should be considered as EU residents for the purpose of this recommendation. - Ireland and Denmark are not taking part in the adoption of this recommendation and are not bound by it or subject to its application. - For countries where travel restrictions continue to apply, the following categories of people should be exempted from the restrictions: - EU/EEA/Swiss/UK citizens and their family members - Long-term EU residents and their family members - Travellers with an essential function or need, as listed in the recommendation.
+- A Member State should not decide to lift the travel restrictions for non-listed third countries before this has been decided in a coordinated manner. - Residents of Andorra, Monaco, San Marino and the Vatican should be considered as EU residents for the purpose of this recommendation. - Ireland and Denmark are not taking part in the adoption of this recommendation and are not bound by it or subject to its application. - For countries where travel restrictions continue to apply, the following categories of people should be exempted from the restrictions: - EU/EFTA citizens and their family members - Long-term EU residents and their family members - Travellers with an essential function or need, as listed in the recommendation.
 This now includes highly qualified third-country workers if their employment is necessary from an economic perspective and the work cannot be postponed or performed abroad.
 It may include those whose application for permits under the EUs Blue Card Directive 2009/50, the EUs ICT Directive 2014/66 or as Researchers under Directive 2016/801 (or a national permit for skilled migrants) was approved but who were until now prevented from entering the EU due to the entry ban. - EU member states are expected to confirm and provide further guidance on this new exemption in the upcoming days.
 Note that for these exempted groups, public health measures such as quarantine may still apply. - On 11 June, the European Commission issued a new recommendation to the Schengen Member States and Associated States to lift all internal border controls by 15 June, to extend the closure of the external border until 30 June and to lift the restrictions from 1 July.
-The Commission recommends that the travel restrictions are first lifted for travellers from Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia from 1 July. - The Commission recommends the resumption of visa application acceptance and processing. - The Commission also recommends the expansion of the exemptions for countries which are still restricted, to include: - EU citizens and citizens of Schengen Associated States and third country nationals legally residing in the European Union, as well as their family members, regardless of whether or not they are returning home (and possibly subject to appropriate measures such as self-isolation equivalent to those imposed on each member state's own citizens); - o Third-country nationals travelling for study; - Highly-qualified third-country national workers if their employment is necessary from an economic perspective and the work cannot be postponed or performed from abroad. - On 17 March, the Schengen Area member states agreed to close the external borders of the Schengen Area to non-essential travel for all non-EU nationals. - The non-Schengen EU member states (Bulgaria, Croatia, Cyprus, Ireland, Romania) as well as the UK are invited to also implement the restriction, although the EU has no power to enforce it. - EU citizens, citizens of the Schengen states, nationals of San Marino, Andorra, Monaco and Vatican and UK citizens, as well as third-country national long-term EU residents, if they are returning to their homes, are also exempt.
+The Commission recommends that the travel restrictions are first lifted for travellers from Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia from 1 July. - The Commission recommends the resumption of visa application acceptance and processing. - The Commission also recommends the expansion of the exemptions for countries which are still restricted, to include: - EU citizens and citizens of Schengen Associated States and third country nationals legally residing in the European Union, as well as their family members, regardless of whether or not they are returning home (and possibly subject to appropriate measures such as self-isolation equivalent to those imposed on each member state's own citizens); - Third-country nationals travelling for study; - Highly-qualified third-country national workers if their employment is necessary from an economic perspective and the work cannot be postponed or performed from abroad. - On 17 March, the Schengen Area member states agreed to close the external borders of the Schengen Area to non-essential travel for all non-EU nationals. - EU citizens, citizens of the Schengen states, nationals of San Marino, Andorra, Monaco and Vatican citizens, as well as third-country national long-term EU residents, if they are returning to their homes, are also exempt. - Family members of EU citizens, diplomats, cross-border workers and essential workers such as healthcare workers, seasonal workers, transport personnel, and passengers in transit, are also exempt.